seanlb02/CA-portfolio/README.md

 ### Index.html

 The homepage of the portfolio contains a number of stand-alone components positoned in a flex-column and divided using strong borders and background color contrasts.
-On screens less than 600px, the hero image component was removed, as was the primary navbar, which was moved to a 'hamburger'-style dropdown menu for mobile devices.
+On screens less than 600px, the hero image component was removed, as was the primary navbar, which was substituted for a 'hamburger'-style dropdown menu for mobile devices.

 Navigation items comprise <em>Resume</em>, <em>Portfolio</em>, <em>Contact</em> and <em>Blog</em>.
 To minimise page navigation for the user, the 'portfolio', 'about' and 'contact' components were included on the landing page (index.html), as seen here: